redlib-org/redlib/README.md

 - Redlib is themed around Reddit's redesign whereas Teddit appears to stick much closer to Reddit's old design.
 This may suit some users better as design is always subjective.
 - Redlib is written in [Rust](https://www.rust-lang.org) for speed and memory safety.
 It uses [Hyper](https://hyper.rs), a speedy and lightweight HTTP server/client implementation.

+### Libreddit

+While originating as a fork of Libreddit, the name "Redlib" was adopted to avoid legal issues, as Reddit only allows the use of their name if structured as "XYZ For Reddit".

+Several technical improvements have also been made, including:

+- **OAuth token spoofing**: To circumvent rate limits imposed by Reddit, OAuth token spoofing is used to mimick the most common iOS and Android clients.
+While spoofing both iOS and Android clients was explored, only the Android client was chosen due to content restrictions when using an anonymous iOS client.
+- **Token refreshing**: The authentication token is refreshed every 24 hours, emulating the behavior of the official Android app.
+- **HTTP header mimicking**: Efforts are made to send along as many of the official app's headers as possible to reduce the likelihood of Reddit's crackdown on Redlib's requests.

 ---